-The 2,500 sq. ft. building houses both a dance and a composer studio.
-The building features a 1,500 sq. ft. dance studio with a sprung floor system, ceiling heights of 15 ft., a flexible theatrical lighting system, professional sound equipment, and a 400 sq. ft. composer studio with sound attenuating curtains.
-The structure also contains an additional 500 sq. ft. of private living quarters for resting and bathing for two residences.
+The 2,500 sq. ft. building houses both a dance and a composer’s studio.
+The building features a 1,500 sq. ft. dance studio with a sprung floor system, ceiling heights of 15 ft., a flexible theatrical lighting system, professional sound equipment, and a 400 sq. ft. composer’s studio design with acoustic soundproofing.
+The structure also contains two private living quarters for artists-in-residence.

-Architectural features include modular skylights measuring 3 ft by 60 ft, board and batten wood siding, exposed laminate trusses, and a folding glass window wall measuring 8 ft. by 35 ft.
-A 12kw photovoltaic rooftop solar array supplies electrical power with battery backup, and power for the hot water storage.
+Architectural features include modular skylights measuring 3 ft by 60 ft, exposed laminate trusses, a folding glass window wall measuring 8 ft. by 35 ft, and board & batten wood siding.
+A 12kw photovoltaic rooftop solar array supplies electrical power for the entire structure.
 The windows on all sides offer expansive views of the native prairie landscape.
 Lastly, the dance studio walls open as a proscenium onto a broad sloped lawn that serves as a viewing area, and outdoor performance stage.

 Artists-in-residence are offered uninterrupted 18-day intervals to stay and focus on creative works in various residential buildings throughout the pastoral campus.
 The residency provides an opportunity for artists to explore their discipline among a communal group of likeminded artists.

-The construction of the dance and music studio was funded by a grant from The Morrison-Shearer Foundation, which is dedicated to the legacy of the art of dance.
-The Ragdale Foundation hosts more than 200 residencies a year for creative professionals representing multiple interdisciplinary art forms.
-Ragdale is located on the former historic country estate of architect Howard Van Doren Shaw, and originally built at the beginning of the last century.
-The campus is adjacent to an eighty-acre open grassland preserve located thirty miles north of Chicago in Lake Forest, Illinois.
+The construction of the studio was funded in part by a grant from The Morrison-Shearer Foundation, which is dedicated to the legacy of the art of dance.
+The Ragdale Foundation, which is celebrating its 50th jubilee year, hosts more than 200 residencies a year for creative professionals representing multiple interdisciplinary art forms.
+The Ragdale campus is adjacent to the Shaw Prairie, an 80-acre preserve of native grassland, located 30 miles north of Chicago in Lake Forest, Illinois.

 Architect: Woodhouse Tinucci Architects